TNTECHARC/TALUS-legacy/README.md

 ### Raspberry Pi Wiring
 We have several new servo boards purchased.
 We have already taken apart the previous wiring.
-The plan is to take the new servo boards, set them up by servo number, plug them in to the RPi in sets of 5 on the Raspberry Pi GPIO.
+The new servo boards are set up by servo number (Sets of 4).
+The servo board is plugged in on the Raspberry Pi GPIO (3.3V).
-Finally we will plug in the power supply into the main body servo board.
+The power supply is plugged into the main body servo board (5V).
 The hands servo board will be addressed later.

 ### Alexa Moving Motors
 After setting up all of the wiring, we will try and recreate a similar project to [this](https://www.instructables.com/id/Animate-a-Billy-Bass-Mouth-With-Any-Audio-Source/) for the movement.